 Papa always said, “Chopping wood will warm you twice!
 Once when you split it and again when you burn it.”
 Some people use a chainsaw to cut their wood, people who enjoy splitting wood, like my husband, use an ax and others use a powered wood splitter.
 I think Papa would have loved one!

 No matter which kind of stacking method you use for drying and storing firewood, don’t stack it directly on the dirt.
 Doing this puts the woodpile directly in contact with moisture.
-After all the time and energy you’ve put out getting your wood supply, you don’t want to lose any of it because of improper stacking.
-Learn from the old-timers and make good old fashioned woodpile for drying and storing your firewood.
+After all the time and energy you’ve put into getting your wood supply, you don’t want to lose any of it because of improper stacking.
+Learn from the old-timers and make a good old-fashioned woodpile for drying and storing your firewood.

 Location of Your Woodpile Matters